kmitch95120/Reaper-ATOM-Integration/README.md

 I first saw the [Presonus ATOM](https://www.presonus.com/products/atom) in a YouTube video by Robert Mathijs from [Quest for Groove](https://questforgroove.com/).
 I was just starting to look for a replacement for my two year old Akai MPD218 that had just started developing the dreaded double-trigger problem.
 Robert recommended the ATOM as a top choice for an entry level pad controller.

 After watching a YouTube review of the Presonus ATOM, I was immediately intrigued by how tight it was integrated with Presonus Studio One 4.
-The problem was my DAW of choice is [Reaper](https://www.reaper.fm).
+The problem is my DAW of choice is [Reaper](https://www.reaper.fm).
 I have nothing against Studio One.
 In fact, I find it a very capable DAW.
 It's just not the DAW I've been using for the last nine years.

 This repo is a compilation of information and code I've discovered, compiled, and developed to help integrate the ATOM with Reaper.